Skip to main content

 The major benefits of EXACOR MgO panels versus traditional gypsum underlayment products align with the key elements that set up successful multifamily builds: They can help reduce cycle time, reduce the number of on-site trades, be easily installed by existing framing crews and contribute to sound and fire-resistance-rated assemblies in accordance with today’s building standards.

-In stark contrast, EXACOR MgO panels are installed by framing crews as they are installing the subfloor — no extended preparation or cure time is needed.
-This can save builders time in the overall construction schedule compared to the additional trade, bypass potential scheduling headaches and eliminate the cure time associated with gypsum underlayment installations.
+In stark contrast, EXACOR MgO panels are installed by framing crews as they install the subfloor — no extended preparation or cure time is needed.
+This can save builders time in the overall construction schedule compared to the additional trade, bypass potential scheduling headaches, and eliminate the cure time associated with gypsum underlayment installations.

 For TDK Construction, a development and construction company in Murfreesboro, Tennessee, choosing EXACOR panels over gypsum underlayment equated to real-time savings in a 127-unit luxury apartment community in Goodlettsville, Tennessee.

 And as a builder, time is money on the jobsite.
-EXACOR MgO panels are manufactured to provide a streamlined solution for strength, fire resistance and sound performance.
-In fact, the easy-to-use nature of EXACOR was a key selling point for Jose Romero, lead carpenter for F&G Carpentry and a subcontractor of TDK Construction.
-Watch this video to hear what he had to say about the benefits of using EXACOR on the jobsite.
+EXACOR MgO panels are manufactured to provide a streamlined solution for strength, fire resistance, and sound performance.
+In fact, the easy-to-use nature of EXACOR was a key selling point for Jose Romero, the lead carpenter for F&G Carpentry and a subcontractor of TDK Construction.

 Learn More About EXACOR MgO Panels